 Lindsay Behrens received her BFA from University of Connecticut in 2002.
-Lindsay works in a variety of mediums including painting, printmaking, illustration and design and does commission work.
-Her work gravitates towards a number of different subjects.
-She can work figuratively as well as abstract, though in both areas she uses bold lines.
+Lindsay works in a variety of mediums including painting, printmaking, illustration, and design, and does commission work.
+She can work figuratively as well as abstractly, though in both areas she uses bold lines.
 Her paintings and illustrations display vivid colorful images with unique compositions.
-Lindsay has an extensive resume and she has had several exhibitions throughout Connecticut.
 Visit Lindsay's website.

 Maurice Casas’ art is a result of several years of experimentation and a search for identity.
 It is the fusion of these two disciplines plus his personal sensitivity that have given him a new vision for color and design.
 His work creates an environment of invented realms and is juxtaposed between past and present.
 He uses semi-abstract and figurative mark making to create tension between reality and fanciful.
 Using Pre-Columbian Art and Iconography and elements of Architecture, Maurice has developed a unique and colorful language with its own vocabulary.
 Originally from Colombia in South America, Maurice has attended Colegio Antonio Narino and New York City Technical College.
 He has lived in the United States for 35 years where he has worked as a Visual Artist and Architectural Designer.
 Visit Maurice's Facebook page.

-Peggy is a fiber artist with a contemporary design aesthetic.
-Her background in tapestry and pattern weaving has evolved to focus and explore the unique and intricate possibilities of paper weaving.
-She is also known for her intricate bead artistry.
+Peggy Dembicer is a fiber artist with a contemporary design aesthetic.
+Her background in tapestry and pattern weaving has evolved to focus and explore the unique and intricate possibilities of paper weaving and bead artistry.
 Her background includes years of teaching adults and children in public and private educational settings.
-She exhibits her work regularly in CT galleries.
+She exhibits her work regularly in CT galleries, including Gallery on the Green in Canton, Silvermine Art Guild in New Canaan and West Hartford Art League.
 She also exhibits regularly as a member of Connecticut Women Artists and the Surface Design Association.
+Visit Peggy's website.

 Carolann has accrued an impressive list of honors and awards.
 A first class realist, you may come upon her work in the form of Trompe L’oeil (French for “fool the eye”) murals, faux finished walls and furniture.
 Carolann paints these illusory scenes in Oil or Acrylic using brushes, rags, sponges, or feathers.
 Wherever you find her Art, you will find it to be vibrant, happy and alive.
 Carolann has a BA degree Magna Cum Laude from Douglass College at Rutgers University.
 She has been teaching at FVAC since 1991.
 Visit Carolann's website.